Top 10 Tips About Antique Rugs

 2. Only buy from a reputable dealer.

-Of course, we’re talking about authentic, vegetable-dyed, hand-woven wool and silk rugs.
-Synthetic yarns and artificial dyes are not nearly as durable as the real thing, and unfortunately, there are lots of less than authentic “antique” rugs floating around out there.
+Of course, I’m talking about authentic, vegetable-dyed, hand-woven wool and silk rugs.
+Synthetic yarns and artificial dyes are not nearly as durable or remotely close as the real thing, and unfortunately, there are lots of less than authentic “antique” rugs floating around out there.
 Shopping for the right plug or dealer is a better approach to securing an authentic antique to adopt and make part of the family.
 A reputable dealer should have experience, knowledge, and a reputation for quality.
-That’s why we pride ourselves on being responsive and transparent about the materials, history, and price of every piece we sell.
-And we’re always available for help, repairs, and questions that come up long after your purchase.
+I pride myself on being responsive and transparent about the materials, history, and price of every piece I have in the BPR collection and share with you.
+And I’ve always been available for help, washes, repairs, and questions that come up long after your purchase.
+If you’re curious to explore what I have in the collection now, check out the latest arrivals or dive into more…I have plenty for the eyes to see.

-4. Antique rugs are individuals — and organic!
+4. Antique rugs are individuals and as organic as they come.

 5. Avoid water.

 One of the most common causes of rug damage that requires professional repair is water damage.
-This can happen due to prolonged wetness or to plant pots causing “dry rot”, and the repairs in these cases can be costly.
+I’m not talking about splashes here and there or spills, those happen, it’s life.
+And your rugs will be absolutely fine.
+I’m talking about prolonged wetness or to plant pots causing “dry rot”, and the repairs in these cases can be costly.
 To avoid both, wipe up any big spills quickly, and do not keep potted plants on your rug.
-Plant pots can collect moisture and harbor damp or mold that can eat away at wool and silk yarns over time.
-We encourage adding charm to the bathroom with an antique rug as long as you don’t use the rug as a shower mat.
+Plant pots can collect moisture and harbor damp or mold that can eat away at wool over time.
+I encourage adding charm to the bathroom with an antique rug as long as you don’t use the rug as a shower mat.
 It can take some splashes of course but put a shower mat on top of the rug when showering if you put the rug by the tub or shower.
-Although they’re happy in a bathroom or kitchen or other places near water, authentic antique rugs should not be placed in areas where water exposure is likely and frequent.
+Although they’re happy in a bathroom or kitchen or other places near water, authentic antique rugs should not be placed in areas where water exposure is heavy and frequent, but having them in kitchens and baths are totally fine.

 6. Use it or lose it.